-Accidents on UK roads happen almost every day, and if you never witness or become involved with one, then you will be extremely fortunate.
-Whether you drive yourself, or use the roads as a passenger, motorcyclist or cyclist, then you’ll know only too well how other drivers can often be unpredictable and this can lead to accidents.
+Accidents involving buses and coaches on UK roads happen almost every day, and if you never witness or become involved with one, then you will be extremely fortunate.
+Whether you drive yourself or use the roads as a passenger, motorcyclist or cyclist, then you’ll know only too well how other drivers can often be unpredictable, and this can lead to accidents.
 The same applies to any mode of public transport, which is why bus accident injury claims occur.

 Whether you feel the bus driver was at fault or another road user was, you have the right to expect to complete a journey without injury.
 If this doesn’t happen, you are likely to be not only physically injured but could lose out financially as well.
 This is why bus accident injury claims can help.
 Here at Legal Expert, we have a specialist team ready to advise you on this type of claim.
 We have likely heard similar stories to the one you’ll have to tell us, and we’ll be able to take any stress off your shoulders about claiming by providing solicitors that have fought and won compensation claims just like yours.

-There are several different scenarios that could happen if you were to be on a bus that had to effect an emergency stop.
+Several different scenarios could happen if you were on a bus and coach that had to effect an emergency stop.

 Firstly, if you were a standing passenger, you might be thrown forward, causing you to fall, bang into something, or suffer injuries such as whiplash.

 Should you be seated, because many buses don’t have seatbelts, you could, again, be thrown forward into the seat in front of you, into the aisle, or even someone standing or sitting in the vicinity of your seat.

 Another way you could be injured when a bus driver brakes suddenly is where there is luggage or other items on the bus that could be launched into you because of the bus braking.
 This could cause serious injuries, particularly if the item that hits you is heavy.